 Low FODMAP chilli crisp

 This low FODMAP chilli crisp uses spring onion greens and a low FODMAP quantity of chilli flakes for the flavour base.
-The spring onions are slowly fried in an aromatic oil to create crispy, delicious pieces of spring onion.
+The spring onions are slowly fried in oil to create crispy, delicious pieces of spring onion.

 Extra crisp comes in the form of peanuts and sesame seeds.
 These are mixed with Sichuan peppercorns, miso paste, asafoetida powder and a bit of mushroom powder.
 Once the hot oil is poured over the crunchy base, the oil is finished with salt, sugar and some black rice vinegar.